Ramon Picarte Mujica

-Manuel Felipe Ramón Picarte Mujica, better known as Ramón Picarte Mujica (June 9, 1830 – 1884?) was a Chilean scientist.
+Manuel Felipe Ramón Picarte Mujica, better known as Ramón Picarte Mujica (9 June 1830 – 1884?) was a Chilean scientist.

 Early life

 Picarte was born on 9 June 1830, to father Ramon Picarte and mother Carmen Mujica.
 His father, a colonel in the independence army, had an outstanding career under the command of José Miguel Carrera: he took part in many of the actions that led to Chilean independence, became commander of the garrison of Valparaíso, and later mayor of Valdivia.
 As a liberal in the newly formed nation, he opposed Diego Portales, who he considered authoritarian and elitist.
 As a result of this, he was expelled from the army and died in poverty in 1830.
 The temperament of his father would later find expression in Picarte.

 Education

 Little is known of Picarte's early education.
 The subjects studied in Chile at the time were reading, writing, Christian doctrine, arithmetic (addition, subtraction, division, multiplication) and morality and etiquette.
 That was considered more than enough for ordinary citizens.

 His secondary education was better.
 At the time, secondary education in Chile was divided in two basic courses: humanities (intended for future lawyers) and mathematics (for future surveyors).
 The former was a longer course but gave a more promising future.

 Picarte studied in one of the most prestigious and old state schools in Chile, the General José Miguel Carrera National Institute from 1840.
 Some of his classmates would become illustrious figures, including Guillermo, Joaquín and Alberto Blest Gana; Víctor and Miguel Luis Amunátegui; Diego Barros Arana, one of the fathers of Chilean historiography; Eusebio Lillo, poet and the composer of the national anthem, and Pedro León Gallo Goyenechea, a prominent politician.

 Picarte began his studies on the humanities course, but soon after finishing the Roman law module, he switched to maths.
 Fortunately for him, he had an excellent maths teacher in Andrés Antonio Gorbea.
 For Professor Gorbea, maths was an essential part of education and should not be limited to the requirements of future surveyors.
 He based his teaching on the book "A complete course of pure mathematics" by Louis Benjamin Francoeur, a professor of the French Academy of Sciences.
-Picarte had lectures on topics including analytic geometry, probability theory, algebra, series, differential calculus and integrals.
+Picarte had lectures on topics including analytic geometry, probability theory, algebra, series, differential calculus and integral.
 He obtained a degree as surveyor in 1852.